vera-rykalina/rki_subtyping/README.md

 │   └── Reference_PRRT_Panel_Stanford.fas
 ```

+A decision is made based on combination of 3 subtyping tools.
+Records with unclear or ambiguous subtypes are sorted concatenated with the Stanford reference panels and subjected to multiple suquence alignment (msa) via Mafft.
+MSA samples are analysed using iQtree to make a final decision and update report table and plot.

 A final output of the pipeline .xlsx table for internal DB and a plot.
 The pipeline is supposed to be run for each sequencing ran of 96 samples, including control samples.

 ![Plot](Documentation/images/MS95_subtype_counts.png)